ProfessionalWiki/FontAwesome/README.md

-(Alternatively you can download a tar ball or zip file from [GitHub](https://github.com/cmln/mw-font-awesome/releases/latest) and extract it into the `extensions` directory of your MediaWiki installation.)
+(Alternatively you can download a tar ball or zip file from [GitHub](https://github.com/cmln/mw-font-awesome/releases/latest) and extract it into the `extensions` directory of your MediaWiki installation.
+However, in that case you need to also install the [SCSS extension][mw-scss].)

 Then add the following line to your `LocalSettings.php`:
 ```php